 The procedure starts with a thorough inspection of the suspension components, the wishbones, the bushes, the springs, shocks, the wheels and tyres.
 The suspension adjusting nuts and bolts are freed off and lubricated to allow movement to adjust.
 The machine has a camera head fitted to each wheel and the machine is primed with the correct model and specification.
 Run-off compensation is conducted to establish how much tolerance of lateral movement each hub/wheel has.
 The four camera heads then fire a precise signal to the Beissbarth computer and the monitor registers the location of each wheel in relation to the steering angle.
 The operator adjusts the suspension (camber, toe, castor) to match the factory settings indicated on the screen, and the before and after measurements are recorded with a printed sheet.
 The suspension adjusters are double checked for tightness and the car is road tested.

-Has your Porsche ever been corner weighted?
-Braunton Engineering use corner scales to correctly set up the suspension to carry the vehicles weight evenly.
+Q. Has your car ever been corner weighted?
+A. Braunton Engineering use corner scales to correctly set up the suspension to carry the vehicles weight evenly.
 The suspension geometry is then measured and adjusted to the factory settings or to a customer's bespoke settings for the models: Porsche 991, 911, 996, 997, 991, 928, 944, 968 Boxster & Cayman.

-Have you had your Porsche's suspension geometry checked in the last two years?
+Q. Have you had your car's suspension geometry checked in the last two years?

 High performance sports cars require accurate geometry set-up to yield the best from the chassis and suspension & tyres for consistent handling performance.
 Porsche recommend a geometry check every two years pending mileage/usage.

 - Are the tyres wearing evenly across the tread, inner to outer?

 - Does the vehicle pull strongly to one side?

 - Does your vehicle brake in a straight line?

 - Has the vehicle been four wheel aligned in the last 20,000 miles?